|Total amount paid||$31,757||$31,857||$28,449|

 First, let’s take a look at the pros:

-- Easier Management of Finances – This is one of the major benefits of consolidating loans.
+- Easier Management of Finances – This is one of the major benefits of direct consolidation loans.
 When one has multiple loans, it can be challenging to keep track of them all.
 For that reason, merging them into one helps the borrower to better manage their repayment strategy.
+This is often harder with private loans due to the lax of flexibility.

 - Freedom To Choose Your Lender – If you have federal loans, you had no choice when it came to your lender.
 You were assigned one and there was nothing you could do about it.
 If, however, you decide to consolidate your loan, you have more flexibility.
 The State allows you to choose one out of nine lenders to handle your debt moving forward.